eigenhombre/oatmeal/README.md

 Upon generating a library or application, an example test can be found in the file `test/test.lisp`.
-The minimalist [1AM](https://github.com/lmj/1am) test framework is used.  `make test` will run the unit tests.
+The minimalist [1AM](https://github.com/lmj/1am) test framework is used.  `make test` in the generated project will run the unit tests.

 ## Example